Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Pick-up methods.
 Some companies offer a cash pick-up option while others only offer bank deposits.

 - Customer service.
 Check to see what support options are available in case you ever need help.

-How to get the best exchange rateDepending on the international financial climate, exchange rates between the Singapore dollar (SGD) and Tongan pa’anga (TOP) will vary.
-Day to day changes should be expected, and you can check out graphs and charts to see the historic rates to predict when it’s best to send money from Singapore to Tonga.
+How to get the best exchange rateDepending on the international financial climate, exchange rates between the South African rand (ZAR) and Tongan pa’anga (TOP) will vary.
+Day to day changes should be expected, and you can check out graphs and charts to see the historic rates to predict when it’s best to send money from South Africa to Tonga.

-Options for sending money to Tonga from Singapore
+Options for sending money to Tonga from South Africa

 - Bank transfers.
 Transfers between banks are secure but not all that cost effective.

 - Online money transfer providers.
 These companies offer a more affordable option than the banks.

 - Money transfer companies with cash pick-up options.
 Western Union and MoneyGram offer agent locations in Tonga.

 - Cheques.
 Check with your bank to find out how to send an international cheque.